 Layer8 was founded in 2008 by two technology trainers to meet the growing demand in Southern California for tech education.
 Now, the company is an official Citrix Learning Partner.

-In pre-pandemic times, the institution offered classes all over the US, including in Anaheim, Boston, Chicago, Fort Lauderdale, Los Angeles, New York, San Diego, San Francisco, and Washington, DC.
+In pre-pandemic times, the institution offered classes all over the US, including in Anaheim, Boston, Chicago, and Fort Lauderdale.
 Check for a course in these cities once the classes officially restart.

 Best Online Citrix Courses